MUSICAL THEATRE CONSERVATORY

 “Musical Theatre Conservatory seriously changed my perspective especially before entering senior year, and I would recommend it to every student.” -Kelly Plescia, MTC 2016

-Join Barrington Stage Company this summer for our intensive 10-week pre-professional training program – Musical Theatre Conservatory (MTC).
+Join Barrington Stage Company for our intensive 10-week pre-professional summer training program – Musical Theatre Conservatory (MTC).
 The MTC program offers theatre students training in the areas of performance, direction, and choreography.
 Students also have the opportunity to earn Equity Points and train with top-level New York directors, choreographers, and musical theatre writers.

 Performers will understudy or be cast in one of our Mainstage productions (two roles guaranteed to MTC members in The Royal Family of Broadway), and have performance opportunities in two cabarets, as well as original and independent projects, in Mr. Finn’s Cabaret.